Steadying0235/gpu-screen-recorder-fork/README.md

 On a system with a i5 4690k CPU and a GTX 1080 GPU:\
 When recording Legend of Zelda Breath of the Wild at 4k, fps drops from 30 to 7 when using OBS Studio + nvenc, however when using this screen recorder the fps remains at 30.\
 When recording GTA V at 4k on highest settings, fps drops from 60 to 23 when using obs-nvfbc + nvenc, however when using this screen recorder the fps only drops to 58.
 The quality is also much better when using gpu screen recorder.\
-It is recommended to save the video to a SSD because of the large file size, which a slow HDD might not be fast enough to handle.\
+It is recommended to save the video to a SSD because of the large file size, which a slow HDD might not be fast enough to handle.
-Note that if you have a very powerful CPU and a not so powerful GPU and play a game that is bottlenecked by your GPU and barely uses your CPU then a CPU based screen recording (such as OBS with libx264 instead of nvenc) might perform slightly better than GPU Screen Recorder.
-At least on NVIDIA.
 ## Note about optimal performance on NVIDIA
 NVIDIA driver has a "feature" (read: bug) where it will downclock memory transfer rate when a program uses cuda (or nvenc, which uses cuda), such as GPU Screen Recorder.
 To work around this bug, GPU Screen Recorder can overclock your GPU memory transfer rate to it's normal optimal level.\
 To enable overclocking for optimal performance use the `-oc` option when running GPU Screen Recorder.
 You also need to have "Coolbits" NVIDIA X setting set to "12" to enable overclocking.
 You can automatically add this option if you run `sudo nvidia-xconfig --cool-bits=12` and then reboot your computer.\